Figure 1: Map and elevation

 tone is due to the scintillation of the received signal.

 - 0:29-0:58: Music clip.
-Note that the use
+Note that

 of short duration (<30 second or